 Don't do it!!!
 I know it is tempting early on to get Bells this way, but just don't!
 If you have extra raw materials, store them in your house or, if you're waiting to unlock the house, throw them on the ground and get them later -- they won't disappear.

-It's easy to sell a lot of wood or stone early on thinking you won't need it later, but the amount of materials you need for DIY projects ramps up considerably later.
+It's easy to sell a lot of wood or stone early on, thinking you won't need it later, but the amount of materials you need for DIY projects ramps up considerably later.
 Plus, many of those projects are tied to progression.
 Don't worry about Bells.
-There are plenty of other things you can sell, such as fish and bugs and fossils, and you don't need piles of money right away.
+You can sell plenty of other things, such as fish and bugs and fossils, and you don't need piles of money right away.
 Materials are more critical.
 Save 'em.